Queen Elizabeth tests positive for COVID | DW | 20.02.2022

-Queen Elizabeth is infected with the coronavirus, UK officials announced on Sunday.
+Queen Elizabeth has tested positive for the coronavirus, UK officials announced on Sunday.

 "The queen has today tested positive for COVID," Buckingham Palace said in a statement.
 "Her Majesty is experiencing mild cold like symptoms but expects to continue light duties at Windsor over the coming week."